 In 2013, there where produced as much as 85,4 million tons of textile fibers worldwide, and the number increases dramatically each year.
 So every move we do as consumers helps.
 From which fabric you choose to begin with when you buy something new, to how you wash it, and how you get rid of it in the end.
 A great way to start is to think about it at the store.

-If you choose a non-biodegradable textile like polyester, spandex, nylon, and rayon, and it does not have a good recycling system, it will end up on landfills and can take from 20 to 200 years to fully biodegrade.
+If you choose a non-biodegradable textile like polyester, spandex, nylon etc, and it does not have a good recycling system, it will end up on landfills and can take from 20 to 200 years to fully biodegrade.
 We know that sometimes we love those products we find in the wrong materials, and sometimes it is better to choose a pant in polyester than in cotton because it may last much longer with wear and tear, but off course the best thing would be both at once.

 Composting biodegradble textiles